Asureda/Project_2020_I/README.md

 ```
 MDP- Pair
 ```
-- Same number of interactions for each particle.
+- Same number of interactions for each processor.
 - List of pairs distributed for each processor.
 - Every processor has the same work.
 ```